revng/revng/docs/GeneratedIRReference.rst

     ret void

-The fact that we are now not always operating inside the ```root`` function means that we can't simply branch to the dispatcher when we need it.
+The fact that we are now not always operating inside the ``root`` function means that we can't simply branch to the dispatcher when we need it.
-For this purpose we have introduced a custom exception handling mechanism to be able to restore the execution from the dispatcher when things do not go as expected.
+For this purpose, we have introduced a custom exception handling mechanism to be able to restore the execution from the dispatcher when things do not go as expected.

 The main idea is to have a sort of separation between the world of the isolated functions and the ``root`` function.
-In this way, as soon as possible after the start of the execution of the program, we try to jump in the *isolated* world and continue the execution from there.
+In this way, as soon as possible after the start of the execution of the program, we try to jump into the *isolated* world and continue the execution from there.
 When we are not anymore able to continue the execution in the *isolated* world we generate an exception that restores the execution in the other world.